Overview for Spring 2018

 No required text.
 Two papers will be assigned for review prior to each session.
 Each student will present at least two or three papers during the course.
 Grades will be determined on the basis of presentations and class participation.

-Click below for the current schedule as well as topics and presentations from the most recent (2012) course.
+Click below for the current schedule as well as topics and presentations from previous courses.

 Journal Club Format